 #1: Opportunity (Can I get away with it?)

 #3: Rationalization (Do I “deserve” to have it?)

-Here are some common grant management mistakes that provide opportunity for grant fraud to happen and some examples of what should set you on edge and get you looking deeper.
+Here are some common grant management mistakes that provide the opportunity for grant fraud to happen and some examples of what should alert you to dig deeper into what is going on at your organization.